Superalgos/Superalgos/README.md

 **This *Getting Started Guide* will quickly show you the very basics of the app so that you can rapidly grasp the app's potential.
 It will take you through a sequence of instructions that you need to follow to download and install the app, run it for the first time, import an existing strategy and run your first backtest.**

-> Bear in mind that the app evolves fast.
+> **NOTE:** Bear in mind that the app evolves fast.
 We do our best to keep this README up to date, however, some of the images illustrating these explanations may defer from what you will find in the app.

 > **WARNING: The Superalgos Desktop App is at a very early stage of development.
 As such, errors may occur at any point, including errors that can cause you to lose money.
 You are responsible for taking all precautions before starting trading live.
 Make sure you forward test with small amounts of money, the kind you can afford losing.
 Trade live at your own risk.**